For the entire schedule and to register to attend, visit www.taaguelph.com/summit

 Geoffrey Keyworth, Manager of Transportation Planning, Region of Waterloo

-Topic: Active Transportation Planning*
+Topic: Barriers to Transportation

 Peter Miasek, Transport Action Ontario